datascience-mobi/04_Lung-Cancer_2020/README.md

-can find the name of the sample as provided in the expression_dataframe.csv file, the gender, age and status of the patient, the TNM stage of the different tumors (see [Literature](#literature) for more information), if the tumor has relapsed and the follow-up time of the patients (in months).
+can find the name of the sample as provided in the expression_dataframe.csv file, the gender, age and status of the patient, the TNM stage of the different tumors (see [Literature](#literature) for more information), if the tumor has relapsed and the follow-up time of the patients (in months), smoking habits and if the patient has received chemo-/radiotherapy.

 Data set comprises 293 lung tumor samples and 14 non-tumoral lung samples.
 Tumor samples come from different subtypes of lung cancer and stages.